इदं पुरे चित्तमचारि चारिकं, येनिच्छकं यत्थकामं यथासुखं।

 Daily Practice

-After learning the Anapana meditation from anyone of the above ways, it is essential to practice Anapana for a short period of atleast 10-15 minutes each day, morning and evening, to get the true benefits of the technique.
+After learning the Anapana meditation from anyone of the above ways, it is essential to practice Anapana for a short period of atleast 10-15 minutes each day, morning and evening to get the true benefits of the technique.

 - Increased concentration of mind